ClementNerma/Rave/docs/books/hybrid.md

 ### Infinite arguments

-Sometimes we simply want a function to accept any number of arguments, without making an array to have a lighter syntax.
+Sometimes we simply want a function to accept any number of arguments, without making a list to have a lighter syntax.
 This can be done using infinite arguments:

 ```sn
 func sum (...numbers: int) -> int {